WHEN: Wednesday 2nd May, 5.30pm - 9.00pm

 “Looking back we simply couldn’t have coped during that time without Perennial”

-If you’re looking for a fundraising challenge then visit our ideas page, submit your event, and we’ll help promote your event and fundraising page.
-Help Perennial change lives.
+If you’re looking for a fundraising challenge then visit our ideas page, sign up to one of our events or get in touch with us here at Perennial to find out more.
+Tell us what you plan to do and we’ll help promote your event and fundraising page.

-HortAid is our umbrella campaign for all fundraising activity.
-So get your thinking caps on and let’s make our 2016 HortAid campaign the most spectacular and successful ever!
+So get your thinking caps on and let’s make our 2018 HortAid campaign the most spectacular and successful ever!

 £25 pays for a new school uniform for the child of someone struggling to make ends meet